Arranging a funeral or cremation in Maine

 For further information on how you can pay for a funeral if you have limited funds, visit our article on ‘What to do if you cannot afford a funeral’.

-If you have a complaint about how a funeral was conducted in Maine
+If you have a complaint about how a funeral or cremation was conducted in Maine

 If have a grievance with a funeral home in Maine and they do not resolve it to your satisfaction, you may take up your complaint with the Maine Department of Professional & Financial Regulation.
 You must file a complaint in writing to: